Rodrigo Duterte: Shooting of student at law school

-Mayor of Davao City
+Political career in Davao City

-After the 1986 People Power Revolution that toppled the regime of President Ferdinand Marcos, Duterte was appointed officer-in-charge vice mayor by President Corazon Aquino.
-In 1988, he ran for mayor as an independent and won, serving until 1998.
-He set a precedent by designating deputy mayors to represent the administrative districts, as well as the Lumad and Moro peoples in the city government.
-This was later copied by other cities in other parts of the Philippines.
+After the 1986 People Power Revolution that toppled the regime of President Ferdinand Marcos, Duterte was appointed officer-in-charge vice mayor of Davao City by President Corazon Aquino.
+In the 1988 local elections, he ran for mayor under Lakas ng Dabaw, a local political alliance, defeating former OIC Mayor Zafiro Respicio by a narrow margin of 6,000 votes.

+As mayor of Davao City, Duterte made efforts to unite the different tribes and political groups in the city.
+He set a precedent by designating deputy mayors to represent the administrative districts, as well as the Lumad and Moro peoples in the city government; this was later copied by other cities in other parts of the Philippines.

 In December 1990, Duterte joined the Nacionalista Party upon the persuasion of Senator Juan Ponce Enrile.
-In 1998, because he was term-limited to run again for mayor, he ran for the House of Representatives and won as congressman of the 1st district of Davao City (under the Laban ng Makabayang Masang Pilipino coalition).
-In 2001, he ran again for mayor of Davao and was elected for a fourth term.
-He was re-elected in 2004 and in 2007.
+In 1992, he successfully defended his seat from 1st district representative Prospero Nograles.
 In 1995, after Flor Contemplacion, a Filipina, was executed in Singapore after confessing to a double murder, Duterte allegedly burned a flag of Singapore (though this claim was later denied) and joined 1,000 employees of Davao City in protest.

+In 1998, because he was term-limited to run again for mayor, Duterte ran and won as congressman of the city's 1st district under Laban ng Makabayang Masang Pilipino.
+He was a member of five House committees, namely: National Defense, Public Order and Security, Health, Transportation and Communications, and Cooperative Development.
+He filed 64 measures, including 45 bills, with one enacted into law—Republic Act No. 8969, which declared the third Friday of August a special holiday in Davao City.
+He expressed disinterest with his new post, describing it as less engaging compared to his time as mayor.
+He attempted to resign in 1999 after his son Paolo was accused of mauling a hotel guard, but House Speaker Manny Villar and President Joseph Estrada declined his resignation.